Sophos Firewall configuration

 Prerequisites for integration

-- A Windows Server with Network Policy Server (NPS) role installed and joined to Active Directory.
+- A Windows Server with the Network Policy Server role installed and joined to Active Directory.

 - Administrative access to the Sophos Firewall admin console.

-- IP addressing plan and firewall rules allowing UDP 1812 and 1813 between the devices.
+- An IP plan and firewall rules that allow UDP 1812 and 1813 between the devices.

 - A test AD account in the group you will use for authentication.

 Log in to the Sophos admin console.
 Go to Authentication > Servers and click Add.
 Choose Server type: RADIUS server.
 Enter a name, the Windows server IP and the same shared secret you set in NPS.
-Set the authentication port to 1812 (and accounting 1813 if you use accounting).
-Configure a timeout of 10–30 seconds for initial tests.
+Set the authentication port to 1812, and accounting to 1813 if you use accounting.
+Set a timeout of 10–30 seconds for initial tests.
 Sophos’ official steps are in their docs and are worth following exactly: https://docs.sophos.com/nsg/sophos-firewall/19.5/Help/en-us/webhelp/onlinehelp/AdministratorHelp/Authentication/Servers/RADIUS/AuthenticationRADIUSServerAdd/

 Steps